Kellen-Linse/Data-Structs-Algos-and-Interviews/Grokkin/Patterns/Two_Pointers/notes.md

 function twoSum(idx, inputArr, resArr){

     // Create pointers starting at one more than the current index of for loop in the search_triplets function
-    // and one at the last index in the array. let lPtr = idx + 1;
+    // and one at the last index of the array. let lPtr = idx + 1;
     let rPtr = inputArr.length - 1;

-    // Here we define the target we are searching for to be the negation of the current value of the input array in the for loop
+    // Here we define the target we are searching for
+    // the target is the negation of the current value at the i-th index of the input array in the search_triplets function,
-    // in the search_triplets function, because we are searching for 0, 0 = X + Y + Z is equal to -X = Y + Z where X is the current value in the input array. let target = -inputArr[idx];
+    // we are searching for triplets that sum to 0, 0 = X + Y + Z is equal to -X = Y + Z, where X is the current value in the input array. let target = -inputArr[idx];

-    while(lPtr < rPtr){
+    while(lPtr < rPtr){ // O(n)t
         // Here we create a sum variable for readability const sum = inputArr[lPtr] + inputArr[rPtr];